Can you sue a parent for abuse? Learn more about criminal justice and financial compensation for survivors of child abuse and neglect.

 Confirmation of physical or sexual abuse of a child often comes from a medical examination combined with the child’s statement identifying the abuser and confirming the form of abuse.

 Unfortunately, getting to that point is a challenge.
 The first step toward saving an abused or neglected child is identifying the symptoms of abuse.

 Identifying symptomatic behavior of an abused child often begins in school.
 Teachers are often the first to suspect abuse.
 They see the child daily and can notice changes in the child’s mood, appearance, and personality.

 Teachers should keep a written log of what they believe are symptoms of abuse.
 In most cases, the teacher’s log is admissible evidence in a civil or criminal court proceeding against the abuser.

 Friends and extended family members can also identify symptomatic evidence of abuse.
-In addition to changes in the child’s mood, appearance, etc., the child may suddenly cut herself off and remain inaccessible.
+In addition to changes in the child’s mood or appearance, the child may suddenly become unusually withdrawn or fearful.
 Because of familiarity with the abused child, family and friends should be especially aware of changes in the child’s behavior.

-If you sense child abuse in any form, call 911.
-In most cases the police will be dispatched.
-If they believe evidence of child abuse exists they will isolate the child from the adult and conduct an investigation at the scene.
+When a child may be in immediate danger, police will usually be dispatched.
+If they have reason to believe child abuse is happening, they will isolate the child from the adult and investigate at the scene.
 At the same time, the police will contact child protective services.